Add a Little Extra?

 Take a creative paws and keep little hands busy with these Easter-themed crafts and activities.

-The mystery of tantalising clues, the anticipation of deliciously edible treasure and the perfect opportunity to indulge in some creative arts and crafts – this year, take the long Easter weekend up a notch.
-Dig out the paint and glue and prepare for an afternoon of old-school crafting – and make some magical memories along the way.
+The mystery of tantalising clues, the anticipation of deliciously edible treasure and the perfect opportunity to indulge in some creative arts and crafts.
+This year, take the long Easter weekend up a notch.
+Dig out the paint and glue and prepare for an afternoon of old-school Easter crafts – and make some magical memories along the way.

-Here we’ve rounded up a collection of our favourite indoor-friendly craft activities using materials you’re likely to have to hand.
+Here we’ve rounded up a collection of our favourite indoor-friendly craft activities using materials you’ll likely to have to hand.

 Before the Hunt

 Transform that lonely egg in the fridge into an Easter beauty.
 Hard-boil your egg and leave it to cool while you search the cake cupboard for vegetable dye.
-Carefully fill a bowl with half a cup of boiling water and add one teaspoon of white wine vinegar along with 20 drops of liquid food colouring.
+Carefully fill a bowl with half a cup of boiling water and add one teaspoon of white wine vinegar.
+Then add 20 drops of liquid food colouring.
 Sink your egg into the liquid and rotate for up to five minutes.
 Get your paper towels, tongs or stray spoon at the ready to remove your dip-dyed egg, and leave to dry for decorating.

 There are some quick shortcuts to make your eggs look as if you’ve invested some serious craft time.
 Before you dip it, wind the shell in a network of elastic bands.
 The result is worthy of a summer festival T-shirt.
 You could even spell out names and make simple designs simply by using glue, then peeling it off after it’s dip-dyed and dried.